usc-isi-i2/kgtk/docs/KGTK-Installation-Procedure-Details.md

 !!! note
-    If you wisk to use KGTK to conduct text embedding analyses using languages other then English, please contact the KGTK tesm for assistance.
+    If you wisk to use KGTK to conduct text embedding analyses using languages other then English, please contact the KGTK team.

-### Install the KGTK Jupyter Notebooks
+### Install the KGTK Jupyter Notebooks from GitHub

 The following commands download the KGTK Jupyter Notebooks from GitHub.
 The notebooks are installed in the folder